Dismiss Modal

 • How long will the side effects last?

 • Will there be side effects I need to call you about?
-How do I get help on evenings, weekends, or holidays?
+How do I get help after office hours, on weekends and holidays?

 • What can I do to ease or prevent the side effects?